chinhonnang0000/asteroidgen/README.md

 - more to be found and be fixed.

 Last thing completed
-liquid router and junctions. comes with 4 tiers.
+drill data bases and sector 5 remake.

 Work in progress, excluding bugfixes - removed from this list once completed.
 - side missions
-- skilltree and missions for Jason 2.0 - to cause the planet to be playable.
+- skilltree and missions for Jason 2.0 (themelight) - to cause the planet to be playable.
+The skill tree wont be big, beccause the sectors there are not capturable
-- campaign map overhaul for drill data bases and later ones.

 Proposed untouched (not started yet)
 - Heavy Attacking units and war factories and refabs
-- skilltree for erida
+- skilltree for erida, Project Decay,